Centerpin Fishing For Trout – A Guides Perspective

 Medium Water Float Fishing Leader For Trout

-In water 3 feet to 8 feet, I prefer to use a shot line and spread out my split shots in a way that gives me a better downward angle as seen in the picture.
+In water from three feet to eight feet, I prefer to use a shot line and spread out my split shots in a way that gives me a better downward angle as seen in the picture.

 I discuss this on my page, How To Centerpin Fish.